Anthonypaige/investnurenergy/src/content/post/catching-a-second-wind-the-rise-of-residential-wind-turbines.md

 ### **The Basics of Residential Wind Turbines**

 Residential wind turbines function similarly to commercial ones but on a smaller scale.
 The rotor blades capture the wind's power, while the hub, main shaft, gearbox, and generator work together to produce electricity efficiently.
 The design and technology behind wind turbines have evolved, making them more accessible to homeowners.
-For a comprehensive understanding, the Department of Energy provides an [**interactive animation of a wind turbine**](insert link).
+For a comprehensive understanding, the Department of Energy provides an [interactive animation of a wind turbine](insert link).

 #### **Assessing Your Property**